-Cheesy stuffed mushrooms are welcomed as a starter at holiday meals or use smaller mushrooms and served them as a perfect side dish.
+Cheesy stuffed mushrooms are a perfect starter for so many occasions.
+In fact, they are so good we could easily make a meal of them!
 The easy sausage and cheese filling goes perfectly with the flavor of the mushrooms.

 Stuffed mushrooms have been on of my family’s favorite easy appetizers for quite some time.
 My cousin Cori is famous for them.

 She has made them for Christmas dinners, progressive dinners and more.
 She even brought them as her entry for our appetizer cook-off, and of course they won.

 They are perfect for mushroom fans and even people who don’t enjoy mushrooms can’t help but to eat the filling out of the center.
 It is so simple but oh so good.